rlrio/phonebook/README.md

-# REST API with Spring Boot, H2, JPA, JUnit
+# REST API with Spring Boot, PostgreSQL, JPA, JUnit
 This repository provides source code of a phonebook web app, allowing CRUD operations on users and contacts via RESTful API.